mzmine/mzmine_documentation/docs/terminology/general-terminology.md

 ## **MS**

 ### **Precursor and fragment ions**
-The **precuror ion** (a.k.a. "parent ion") is the ion that dissociates to a smaller fragment ions in MS/MS experiment.
+The **precursor ion** (or "parent ion") is the selected ion used for MS/MS experiments.

-A **fragment ion** (a.k.a. "daughter ion" or "product ion") is the charged product of an ion dissociation.
+A **fragment ion** ("daughter ion" or "product ion") is the charged product of an ion dissociation.
 A fragment ion may be stable or may dissociate further to form other charged fragment ions and neutral species of successively lower mass.

 ### **Accurate mass, exact mass and mass accuracy**
 The **accurate mass** is the experimentally-determined mass of an ion measured with a high-resolution mass spectrometer.